comboshreddies/kubectl-tks/README.md

 nginx-sample1-6475dd48b7-n6mtg 2 0 kubectl -n test-run exec -t nginx-sample1-6475dd48b7-n6mtg -c nginx -- env
 ```

+## one-liner with more then one executions
 You can specify more than one command in One-Liner execution.
 Commands are separated by ';' sign.
 ```console
 $ kubectl tks -n test-run start -l app=nginx  "kubectl -n {{k8s_namespace}} exec {{k8s_pod}} -c nginx -- env;echo {{k8s_pod}}" -T
 ```
 You can do tmux attach to inspect execution, by switching between tmux terminal windows.

+## one-liner with attaching to tmux session
 If you do not want to manually attach to execution every time you can add OP_ command for attaching

 ```console
 $ kubectl tks -n test-run start -l app=nginx  "kubectl -n {{k8s_namespace}} exec {{k8s_pod}} -c nginx -- env;{{OP_ATTACH}}" -T
 ```
-Now at the end of execution tks will attach tmux session it created
+Now at the end of execution tks will attach tmux session it created.
 There are more OP_ commands available, you can find more in question sectoin Q: What other OP_ commands are available ?

+## using sequence file for storing complex scripts
-If you are tired of creating One-Liners you have to rememver, you could copy sequence.json to ~/tks directory
+If you are tired of creating One-Liners you have to remember, you could copy sequence.json to ~/tks directory
-(as mentioned in installation step above)
+(as mentioned in installation step 3 and 4 above)

+## sequence.json contents
 sequence.json file cotains 3 sections:
 - scripts
 - shortcuts
 - podConverter

+### sequence.json - scripts section
 Scripts section define script name and list of actions.
 For example:
 ```console